Jarl-Bjoern/Yggdrasil/README.md

 - Hotfixes:
   - Systemd Units:
     - Cargo Updater was fixed
-    - Incorrect output during the filter process was issued several times if the installation path did not exist.
+    - Incorrect output during the filter process was issued several times if the installation path did not exist
-    - Not all timers was enabled.
+    - Not all timers was enabled
+    - Path filter process for custom configs was fixed
     - Workspace Cleaner was fixed
 - New Aliases:
   - `yggdrasil-services` was added to monitor all systemd units of the tool